Prospective Marriage Visa (Subclass 300)

 The Prospective Marriage Visa (or fiancé visa) is a 9-month temporary visa which allows applicants to travel to Australia to marry their Australian partner.
 Once married, you would look at applying for a partner visa to obtain your permanent residence within the visa validity.

 Once granted, the Subclass 300 visa is valid for nine months from date of grant (although Covid concessions appear to still be in play and our experience is that Subclass 300 visas are still being granted for 15 months).
-Within the nine months you are expected to enter Australia, once prior to marrying, and marry within the nine-month visa validity before lodging an onshore Subclass 820 visa based on your marriage.
+You must enter Australia within the visa validity period (9 to 15 months).
+Once you are in Australia, you must get married (you cannot get married before you arrive in Australia).
+You can then apply for the onshore Subclass 820 visa based on your marriage.

 Visa Criteria for Prospective Marriage Visa